microsoft/STL/.github/ISSUE_TEMPLATE/question.md

 * Questions about how to use the STL or C++ in general.
 For such questions, consider https://stackoverflow.com or https://www.reddit.com/r/cpp_questions/ .
 * Questions about whether you've encountered a bug in the STL.
-Instead of this Question issue template, please use the Bug Report issue template, because we'll need a command-line test case and the other information requested there.
+Instead of this Question template, please use the Bug Report template, because we'll need a command-line test case and the other information requested there.

 If you aren't sure whether a question is on-topic, just go ahead and ask! :-)